Vancouver hosts Calgary after Highmore's 2-goal game

-BOTTOM LINE: Vancouver hosts the Calgary Flames after Matthew Highmore scored two goals in the Canucks' 4-1 victory over the Oilers.
+BOTTOM LINE: Vancouver hosts the Calgary Flames after Matthew Highmore scored two goals in the Canucks' 4-1 win over the Oilers.

-The Canucks have gone 22-28-3 against division opponents.
+The Canucks are 22-28-4 against North Division opponents.
 Vancouver averages 9.5 penalty minutes per game, the fourth-most in the NHL.
 Alexander Edler leads the team serving 54 total minutes.

-TOP PERFORMERS: Brock Boeser leads the Canucks with 43 points, scoring 20 goals and adding 23 assists.
+TOP PERFORMERS: Quinn Hughes leads the Canucks with 34 assists and has 37 points this season.
 J.T.
 Miller has three goals and five assists over the last 10 games for Vancouver.

-Elias Lindholm leads the Flames with 45 points, scoring 18 goals and registering 27 assists.
-Johnny Gaudreau has four goals and nine assists over the last 10 games for Calgary.
+Elias Lindholm leads the Flames with 45 points, scoring 18 goals and adding 27 assists.
+Johnny Gaudreau has 13 points over the last 10 games for Calgary.

 INJURIES: Canucks: Antoine Roussel: out (lower body), Elias Pettersson: out (upper body), Brandon Sutter: day to day (upper-body).